Updates

 โœ“You’re in social media or experimental marketing and you need to test multiple visual concepts fast without a production timeline or a motion designer budget

-โœ“You do product marketing and want animated packshots, product transitions, or Pikaframes-style lifestyle clips โ€” the output quality for this specific use case is genuinely strong
+โœ“You do product marketing and want animated packshots, product transitions, or Pikaframes-style lifestyle clips โ€” the output quality for this specific use case is strong

 โœ— Skip it if